ventus-ag/documentation/content/products/storage/integrated-s3-browser.md

 This action will redirect you to the inside *Bucket page*, where you can find:

-- **Bucket Details Area** and **Panel with Quick Actions** - this section displays basic information about the bucket, such as its name and whether it is set as public or private and provides various quick actions, including next options:
+- **Bucket Details Area** and **Panel with Quick Actions** - this section displays basic information about the bucket, such as its name, whether it is set as public or private, retention policy status, and provides various quick actions, including next options:
   -  get the bucket's URL (if it is public);
   -  to change the bucket's access settings (make it public or private);
+  -  set retention policy for the bucket;
   -  delete the bucket;
   -  perform multi-deletion for selected files/folders (become enabled once you have selected at least one object (file or folder)).